Menu

 Secured Compliance & Avoiding Security Breach Costs

 Outdated security updates make companies vulnerable to cyberattacks and noncompliance.
 Automating security patching helps you avoid data attacks and regulatory penalties.
 The cost of a single cyberattack to SMB: $120,000 (IBM).
-Nearly all breaches could have been prevented with automatic security updates, in order to avoid six figure losses, 90% of breaches could have been avoided.
+Automatic security updates could have prevented nearly all breaches, avoiding six-figure losses, with 90% of incidents preventable.

 Storage & Backup Optimization